 You may need to repeat steps 3 and 4 until the patient is in the right position.

 When the Patient is in the Right Position

-- Also make sure their head and neck are in line with their spine, not stretched forward, back, or to the side.
+- Make sure the head and neck are in line with the spine, not stretched forward, back, or to the side.

 - Return the bed to a comfortable position with the side rails up.
 Check with the patient to make sure the patient is comfortable.
 Use pillows as needed.

 American Red Cross.
 Assisting with positioning and transferring.
 In: American Red Cross.
 American Red Cross Nurse Assistant Training Textbook.
 3rd ed.
 American National Red Cross; 2013:chap.12.